Ciao! I’m Ermy!

 The many “ingredients”to succeed in language learning are the following: the right amount of motivation, self-awareness (aka: how do you learn best?), consistency, and resilience with a pinch of cheekiness that will get you through your first conversations without being afraid of making mistakes!

-I’m going to be your best language learning cheerleader (or coach, if you want the “official” term) who is going to give you the skills -not only the knowledge, to speak fluently Italian, Spanish, English or French.
+I’m going to be your best language learning cheerleader (or coach, if you want the “official” term) who is going to give you the skills -not only the knowledge, to speak fluently Italian.
 How?
 Mostly by trying.
 Because I learned on my own skin that the more mistakes you make, the more you learn (especially in language learning).

 Although this is a business (yes, I sell stuff, believe it or not!), I also create free content to help language learners like you.
 And I’d love to know more about you.
 The best way to stay connected is to become a member of the Language Rose Learning Club – just enter your name and email right here (it’s free!).

-Every week, I like sharing with my learners free resources (like my language flashcards) and helpful strategies to learn the language they love.
+Every week, I like sharing with my learners free resources (like this series of Italian classes for beginners) and creative + fun strategies to learn to speak Italian.
 Plus, I love sharing personal insights that I only talk about with my subscribers.
 Normally, you’ll only hear from me once a week; more if something is time-sensitive or important.

 Thank you so much for taking the time to visit and for reading so far.
 I hope we can stay connected and learn together from now on!